 by the surgery center.
 Check in at the admissions desk to fill out any necessary forms,

 including a consent form that must be signed before the surgery can begin.

-Your surgical team will give you more specific directions to follow in advance of
+Your surgical team will give you more specific directions to follow before the procedure.
+Some

 What happens during endoscopic endonasal surgery?

 You will be asked to change out of your clothes and into a gown.
 A nurse will start